hassaanhamid/PrimeCuts-App-MAD-Project/README.md

 ## Technologies Used

 - **Frontend**:
-  - React.js -Standard
+* React.js – The foundation of a dynamic and modular UI.

-  - Vite - For a smooth and fast Frotend Experience
+* Vite – Lightning-fast builds and instant hot reloads for seamless development.

-  - Axios
+* Axios – Effortless HTTP requests for smooth API communication.

-  - CSS / Responsive UI
+* CSS / Responsive UI – Polished design that adapts to every screen.

 - **Backend**:
-  - Node.js
+* Node.js – A powerful runtime environment for scalable server-side logic.

-  - Express.js
+* Express.js – Minimal and flexible framework for building robust APIs.

-  - MongoDB (with Mongoose)
+* MongoDB (with Mongoose) – NoSQL database with intuitive data modeling.

-  - Cloudinary (cloud-based)
+* Cloudinary – Cloud-based media management for optimized image handling.